the4thparadigm/hitchhikers-guide/tutorials/machine-setup/README.md

 # Machine Setup
 Before you can start cooking up a data science project, you will have to do a bit of setup to get your machine ready.
+Once you've done this once, you shouldn't have to do it again as long as you're on the same computer.

 ## Overview
 * Get a terminal environment (skip this step if you're on MacOS or Linux)